-Our manufacturing operations are currently located in Poway, California (Delta, BMS and Electronics Division); Laguna, the Philippines (Delta); Kolbermoor, Germany (Rasco); Malacca, Malaysia (Delta and Ismeca); Suzhou, China (Ismeca); La Chaux-de-Fonds, Switzerland (Ismeca) and Kemel, Germany (BMS).
+Our principal manufacturing operations are currently located in Poway, California (Delta and BMS); Laguna, Philippines (Delta-kits); Kolbermoor, Germany (Rasco); Malacca, Malaysia (Delta and Ismeca); and Suzhou, China (Ismeca-kits).

 Many of the components and subassemblies we utilize are standard products, although some items are made to our specifications.
 Certain components, particularly in our semiconductor equipment businesses, are obtained or are available from a limited number of suppliers.
 We seek to reduce our dependence on sole and limited source suppliers, however in some cases the complete or partial loss of certain of these sources could have a material adverse effect on our operations while we attempt to locate and qualify replacement suppliers.